 machine_type: Type of machine for the Determined agents.
 Defaults to

 gpu_type: Type of GPU for the Determined agents.
+Set it to be an empty string to not use any GPUs.
 Defaults to

 gpu_num: Number of GPUs for the Determined agents.
 Defaults to 4.